15 Apr COVID-19 FAQ for 2019-20 School Year

-We have compiled frequently asked questions for families.
+We have compiled frequently asked questions for families for the 2019-20 school year.
 Please click on the questions below to view our responses.

 Thank you for your partnership and continued support!

 As we shared in March, April tuition invoices are cancelled; we cancelled all upcoming invoices and made arrangements to refund all April invoices that were already paid.

 Thank you for your patience as we’ve worked to refund all families who paid April tuition.
 We initially announced that Curacubby, our online invoicing system, would be issuing refunds.
 However, in their attempt to refund our families, they discovered that they were not able to process these refunds.
 We had to collect supplies (envelopes, postage, etc.) from our office so we could write and mail checks to our families.
 These additional steps delayed the process.
 Hopefully you have received your check, and if not, it should arrive in the mail any day.
 Please contact us (firstname.lastname@example.org) if you have not received your mail from us.